nynnejc/DATA-GBG-E24C-1/lessons/week-02/1-monday.md

 ## Operators and expressions

-> An expression is a simple value or a set of operations that produce a value
+> An expression is a simple value or a set of operations that produce a value.